| Concrete and paving glossary - F A | B | C | D | E | F | G | H | I | J | K | L | M N | O | P | Q | R | S | T | U | V | W | XYZ

 no additional (concrete) treatment other than curing.
 See architectural

 concrete and curing.
+False set

 The rapid development of rigidity in a mixed Portland cement paste,